 We’re here for you!

-We are available to give you customized suggestions for your specific symptoms at no cost to those affected by during this overwhelming time.
+We are available to give you customized suggestions for your specific situation during this overwhelming time.
 Please don’t hesitate to reach out.
 Hopefully reading about these tips has already helped to reduce your stress level.
 Please share them with anyone who could benefit.
 Together we will make it through this ♥

 China Rose Wellness is a dynamic duo of holistic healthcare practitioners passionate about supporting the health of their community on all levels!
-China Rose Zamora, NTP, CCH, RYT is a nutritional therapist, clinical herbalist, & yoga teacher and AJ Zamora CPT, Pn1 is a holistic health coach, functional fitness trainer, and green living enthusiast.
-Their home base is Napa California, but they travel and teach extensively throughout the U.S. & Canada via their eco-conscious tiny house, the Zamora Vardo, and support clients all over the world.
+China Rose Zamora, FNTP, CCH, RYT is a functional nutritional therapist, clinical herbalist, & yoga teacher and AJ Zamora CPT, Pn1 is a holistic health coach, functional fitness trainer, and green living enthusiast.
+They travel and teach extensively throughout the U.S. & Canada via their eco-conscious tiny house, the Zamora Vardo, and support clients all over the world.

 Basic info about smoke inhalation: